 With the tremendous expansion of China’s internet and mobile usage, there are more online advertising opportunities for intentional businesses.
 Before entering this fast-growing and constantly evolving market, it is crucial to make a dynamic strategy that adapts to changes.

 China has issued new regulations on mobile app advertisement abuse to minimize aggressive and misleading pop-up advertisements.
-Less obvious and intrusive ads are gaining popularity while the function of digitized traditional format (e.g. web banner) yet to be replaced.
+Building a strategy for marketing in China, take into account, that less obvious and intrusive ads are gaining popularity while the function of digitized traditional format (e.g. web banner) is yet to be replaced.

 - Another type of Weibo display ads is search result ad.
 Based on the keywords users are searching, Weibo displays your account, hashtag, or the banner linked to your landing page on top of the search results.
 Thus, this is a more targeting approach that increases conversion.